lumeland/lume.land/docs/creating-pages/tags.md

 ---

 You can assign one or multiple tags to pages using the `tags` variable.
-Tags allows to group content in interesting ways.
+Tags allows you to group content in interesting ways.

-For example, in a blog site you may want to group post of different categories:
+For example, in a blog site, you may want to group posts of different
+categories:

 ```yaml
 ---